About Iowa Speedway

 Circuit Features and Design Elements

 Known as the "Fastest Short Track on the Planet," Iowa Speedway combines the high speeds of larger tracks with the close-quarters racing of a short track.
 The progressive banking system stands as one of its most innovative features, creating multiple racing grooves that produce exciting wheel-to-wheel competition.
-Iowa Speedway made history as the first track to install the Steel and Foam Energy Reduction (SAFER) barrier around its entire perimeter, demonstrating its commitment to driver safety.
+Iowa Speedway made history as the first track to install the Steel and Foam Energy Reduction (SAFER) barrier around its entire perimeter and the first to use a second generation of the safety barrier.

 Impact and Legacy

 Iowa Speedway brings tens of thousands of visitors to the state annually, generating significant economic benefits for the region.
 Easily accessible via Interstate 80, the track has established itself as an important professional sports venue in Iowa.
-The track's combination of high speeds, multiple racing lines, and short-track action has earned praise from drivers and fans alike, making it a beloved destination on the racing calendar and a testament to thoughtful track design in modern motorsports.
+The facility maintains a family-friendly atmosphere with various fan zones and amenities.
+The track's combination of high speeds, multiple racing lines, and short-track action has earned praise from drivers and fans alike, making it a beloved destination on the racing calendar.